qixin5/ssFix/README.md

 ## Testing if Code Search Works

-The ssFix code you run on your machine will connect to our server to do code search to obtain the results.
-To make sure our server works for you (sometimes it is down for whatever reasons), before you actually run ssFix, please do the following for a simple code search test:
+The ssFix code you run on your machine will connect to Cocker for code search and obtain search results.
+To make sure that Cocker works for you, before you actually run ssFix, please do the following for a simple code search test:
 ```
+0. Make sure you've indexed your code database using Cocker and you've started Cocker.
+If you don't know how to do these, refer to https://github.com/qixin5/cocker.
 1. Build ssFix (if you haven't done so).
 2. cd to the test directory under your ssFix directory.
 3. Untar the compressed project `Lang_21_buggy.tar.gz` by running